These requirements become effective on January 1, 2010.

 Click here for the guidelines which apply to members of Venturing Crews or Sea Scout Ships.

 NOTE: Scouts who earn three Palms may continue to earn additional Palms in the same order - bronze, gold, and silver.
 All requirements for Eagle Palms must be completed before a candidate's 18th birthday.
 The Palms beyond Silver can't be entered into BSA's Scoutnet database, since there doesn't appear to be a way to record multiple instances of the awards, just the number of merit badges earned, but a Scout can still earn and wear the multiple Palms.

 The following Table shows how many and which Palms should be worn for various numbers of Merit Badges beyond the 21 required for Eagle Scout, and how long it takes to earn these palms ( assuming exactly 3 months between each Board of Review).
-To get to 21 Palms (7 Silver Palms), a Scout would have to have his Eagle Board of Review at least 3 months before his 13th birthday, and then have each successive Board of Review at exactly 3 month intervals.
+To get to the theoretical maximum of 22 Palms (7 Silver Palms and one Bronze Palm), a Scout would have to have his Eagle Board of Review at least 6 months before his 13th birthday, and then have each successive Board of Review at exactly 3 month intervals.